Planning to spend 4 days in Stockholm? Read on for all the things you should do, see, and eat!

 The best way to get there is to take a boat tour there, which takes you on a leisurely cruise down Lake Malaren (this is also included in the Stockholm Pass).
 However, you can also drive and there are a number of public transportation options to get you there.

-Disclaimer: I missed the ferry back from Fjaderholmarna, and ran out of time to go here during my 4 days in Stockholm – I have heard that it is a really interesting museum, and I definitely want to go on a future trip!
+Disclaimer: I missed the ferry back from Fjaderholmarna, and ran out of time to go to the Vasa Museum during my 4 days in Stockholm – I have heard that it is a really interesting museum, and I definitely want to go on a future trip!
 The Vasa warship sank on its maiden voyage in 1628, and was salvaged out of the ocean over 300 years later.
 The preserved and restored warship is displayed in all its glory here, which is the most visited museum in Scandinavia.

 What to Eat in Stockholm